Learning Paths are created using Markdown. You can use this section as a guide for how to format your content correctly.

 3. Host the image locally.

-Use the following format to add a note / tip for a reader in a highlighted way.
+Use the following syntax to add a highlighted note or tip.

 {{% /notice %}}